Graham Ivan Clark: Arrest

 On July 31, 2020, Clark was arrested at his home in Northdale, Florida.
 He faced 30 criminal charges, including 17 counts of communication fraud, 11 counts of fraudulent use of personal information, one count of organized fraud for more than $5,000, and one count of accessing a computer or electronic device without authority.
 His bail was set at $725,000 and he pleaded not guilty.
-His hearing was held on March 16, 2021 via Zoom at Hillsborough County Jail.
-He was sentenced to three years in prison followed by three years of probation as part of a plea deal under Florida's Youthful Offender Act, which limits the penalties of convicted felons under the age of 21.
+His hearing was held on March 16, 2021, via Zoom at Hillsborough County Jail.
+He was sentenced to three years in prison followed by three years of probation as part of a plea deal under Florida's Youthful Offender Act, which limits the penalties for convicted felons under the age of 21.
 According to the Tampa Bay Times, he was able to serve part of his time in a military-style boot camp.

-The plea agreement stipulated that Clark could not "direct[ly] or indirect[ly] access" any electronic device without both the express permission of his prohibition officer and the notification of the Florida Department of Law Enforcement.
+The plea agreement stipulated that Clark could not "direct[ly] or indirect[ly] access" any electronic device without both the express permission of his probation officer and the notification of the Florida Department of Law Enforcement.
 He was also required to provide a list of "any and all electronic mail addresses, Interactive computer services, Internet domain names, commercial social networking websites, online or remote storage and computing devices, Internet identifiers and each Internet identifier's corresponding website [sic] homepage or application software name; home telephone numbers and cellular telephone numbers in his care custody or control."
 Additionally, he was ordered to disclose passwords, security codes, tokens, and key fobs.

 Clark was released from Saint Petersburg Community Release Center on February 16, 2023.
+He is currently under probation until February 15, 2026.